mirobot/learn.mirobot.io/_docs/building-the-v2-mirobot.md

 ![](/assets/docs/building-the-v2-mirobot/25.jpg)

 On the underside, plug it into the power socket on the main controller board.
-You may need to wind it around some other cables to keep it nice and neat.
+You may need to wind it around some other cables slightly to keep it nice and neat.
+Don't wind it too tightly otherwise it can be hard to get it out when you chenge the batteries.

 ![](/assets/docs/building-the-v2-mirobot/25a.jpg)